mariasrap/Computational-Statistics/README.md

 # Computational-Statistics
-Homeworks for the Computational Statistics Course.
+Homeworks for the Computational Statistics Course for my Master on Applied Mathematics.